timcoote/pvlogging/README.md

 ## Basic Workflow

 - spin up vagrant box
-- on host, make edits, then `vagrant rsync` (base box has a common vagrant/virtualbox fails to sync issue)
 - on vagrant box, in directory `/vagrant`, `rake rpm`; `rake forward` (requires target name/address of monitoring/plotting computer).
 - on linux box `sudo rpm -Uvh pv-monitoring<latestversion> aurora<latestversion>` (assumes already installed, services - `aurora-logging` and `shiny-server` are up and running.
 The rpm will restart the services, but not kick them off if not started.
 - plots appear on `http://monitoring-and-plotting-computer/today/`